 The rest of my comments focus on the kind of technical debt that's incurred for strategic reasons (Type II).
 Short-Term vs. Node.js End-to-End Testing with Nightwatch.js.
 In this article, we are going to take a look at how you can do end-to-end testing with Node.js, using Nightwatch.js, a Node.js powered end-to-end testing framework.

 In the previous chapter of Node.js at Scale, we discussed Node.js Testing and Getting TDD Right.
 Essential DevOps Skills: Part I - DZone DevOps.
 New Automation Features in OS X Mavericks.
 Not content to chill and sip sodas in the sunny surf, Apple waxes its boards and delivers important updates and innovations to the automation tools in OS X Mavericks.

 The new automation features in OS X Mavericks range from integration with key OS frameworks (iCloud, Notifications, Security), to important advancements in popular established technology (AppleScript Libraries, the “use” statement), to the downright cool and innovative (Speakable-Workflows).
 The ongoing struggle » Blog Archive » XFS, Reflinks and Deduplication.
 Btrfs Past This post is about XFS but it’s about features that first hit Linux in btrfs, so we need to talk about btrfs for a bit first.

 JJWT is a Java library providing end-to-end JWT creation and verification, developed by our very own Les Hazlewood.
 Forever free and open-source (Apache License, Version 2.0), JJWT is simple to use and understand.
+It was designed with a builder-focused fluent interface hiding most of its complexity.
+We’d love to have you try it out, and let us know what you think!
 JSON Web Tokens - jwt.io.
 Service logging in JSON with Bunyan.
 Service logs are gold, if you can mine them.